There are lots of free things to do for families in Hull and the East Riding….

 1. Visit your local park:

 There are LOADS of parks in Hull, most of are clean and tidy and have lots of play equipment for your kids.
 You can find a full list of parks on Mumbler here.

-Another park I would recommend is Peter Pan Park, also on Pickering Road between Costello Stadium and Warners Gym.
-It’s a relatively small park but recently refurbished last year with good quality play equipment.
+Peter Pan Park, also on Pickering Road between Costello Stadium and Warners Gym is a relatively small park but recently refurbished with good quality play equipment.
 There is also a pond, perfect for feeding the ducks, as well as large green spaces for running around, playing football and generally exploring.
-My youngest brings his remote control car here because of the wide open spaces.

 West Park, near the KCOM stadium in Hull, is also quite recently refurbished with some good equipment, there’s lots to do for little ones and older ones too.
 There is a skate park on the corner of Walton street close to West Park; I spent a lot of time here with my son before he started school – it’s great for balance bikes, and is usually empty during the day in term time.
 There is also a miniature railway nearby and a small animal enclosure.

 East Park on Holderness Road Hull of course needs a mention as there is lots to do and often special events for families.
 The splash boat is open for the summer, the new water play area is open too but needs booking in advance.
 The animal enclosure is good and they often run extra activities too.

-There are some great parks in the East Riding too.
-Swanland park is always a hit with my children, as is North Cave park.
+There are some great parks in the East Riding too, we like Swanland park, North Ferriby park and North Cave park.
 The North Cave park has a lovey stream across the road to paddle in if its warm enough and a safe off road cycle path leading up to Hotham so we often make a day of it and do the park, a picnic and a bike ride to Hotham.